Connect with us

 Commence with observing and then defining the problem.
 To get the answers you need, ask these questions:

-• What is the customer need?
+• What is the customer’s need?

 • How does our product/service solve it?

-Your next step is to develop a theory or proposition for the problem and your solutions.
+Next, develop a theory or proposition for the problem and your solutions.
 Plus, a hypothesis on the demand creation and buying process.
 These questions will help you:

 • How will the customer find the product/service?